132nd-vWing/ATRM_Brief/Ranges/Range13.md

 Armor group.
 Consists of 3xT-55 and 1xBMP-1.
 Simmulates enemy ground combat unit in  open ground.
 Vehicles are stationary in wedge formation.

+#### T13.6
+Battalion in assault - Target consists of 1+ Mech Coy, 2x T-55 platoon supported by 1x Shilka platoon, 1x 2S1 battery, C2, recon and logisics.
+Target array is stationary and patterned in a way that resembles RL tactics of BN size units.
+T13.6 is designed to facilitate tactics, battle drills and gunnery training in both basic and advanced scenarios.

+### NOE training area
+Is a vegetated area (4.2x2.2nM or 7.8x4.1km) with small trees and bushes located in SE corner of the Range 13 (center grid N 24 11.900 E 054 20.500 / 40R BM 2997 7875 / 13ft).
+Area contains a number of buildings and compounds and target T13.6.

 ### Range Tower and storage
 At navpoint R13_Storage there is a range TWR.
 This can be used for Range Control Officer duties if applicable.

 In addition there is a storage, and several movable vehicles that can be moved into the range for specific training objectives.

+### Recovery locations for R13
+**OMAM AFB** - N 24 15.429 E 054 32.045 / 40R BM 4966 8492 / 69ft
+**FARP Grit** - N 24 09.300 E 054 25.200 / 40R BM 3785 7379 / 26ft